The Dornier Do.28D Skyservant is 12 seat twin-engined, STOL light utility aircraft designed; engineered and built by Dornier Luftfahrt GmbH in

 as a transport and liaison aircraft until the Dornier 228-LT was introduced in 1994.
 Twenty Do 28D-2 aircraft of this series were handed over to the

-German Navy.
-About 50 more Do 28D-2s were built and sold in small numbers to a range of other users, including Cameroon, Ethiopia, Israel, Kenya, Malawi,
+fitted for extended endurance.
+About 50 more Do 28D-2s were built and sold in small numbers to a range of other users, including Cameroon, Ethiopia, Israel,